BillJr99/Ursinus-CS376/_pages/Labs/lab-shell.md

 Finally, in your main loop, when you start a process in the foreground, set `foreground_pid` to the pid of that child.
 Be sure to set it back to `0` when that child terminates (which you'll know by checking the pid that is returned from your call to `wait`).
 If you start a process in the background, do not set `foreground_pid`.
 We will use this later to keep track of which process is the foreground process (because it should receive signals sent to the shell).

+You can test this functionality with a command such as `ls &`.
+When this command finishes, run the `ps` command and verify that you do not have a defunct or zombie `ls` process still running (as your shell should terminate it when it receives the `SIGCHLD` signal by calling `wait`).

 #### Step 4: SIGINT Handling

 Your shell should catch `SIGINT` signals (`Ctrl+C`) and forward them to the foreground process, if any.
 This prevents the shell itself from being terminated by `SIGINT`.
 Instead, it should forward the signal to the foreground process (if there is one) using the `kill` function.